 This blog began is a middle-aged professor’s attempt to learn about social media by doing social media.
-It’s now more of an archive than anything else, as I ran out of energy somewhere nea the end of 2012, and seldom discuss weighty topics anymore.
+It’s now more of an archive than anything else, as I ran out of energy somewhere near the end of 2012.
+I seldom discuss weighty topics anymore.
+Maybe that’ll change now that I’m retired.

-Nevertheless, I have enjoyed being part of the online discussion about public relations — actually more than I enjoy public relations itself.
+Nevertheless, I have enjoyed being part of the online discussion about public relations — actually more than I ever enjoyed public relations itself.
 You see, teaching is my REAL calling.
 PR just happens to be what I know the most about.
 If I had it to do over, I’d probably be a high-school history teacher.
-And if I’d done that I be 10 years retired and touring North America in a truck camper.
+And if I’d done that I be 12 years retired and touring North America in a truck camper.
+Fucking hindsight, eh?

 I don’t write this blog for any audience in particular.
-I write it for me.
+I write for me.
 In some ways, the blog is an extension of my teaching.
 And just like in the classroom, I sometimes get way off topic.
-I try hard to let my smart-ass nature shine through on this blog, but occasionally my attempts at wit are going to piss you off.
+I try hard to let my smart-ass nature shine through here, but occasionally my attempts at wit are going to piss you off.
 Don’t expect me to lose sleep over this.
-No one forced you to read it.
+No one forced you to read it, did they?

 Comments are welcome.
-But not many people bother with blog comments these.
-I can’t remember the last time we has a long thread on this site.
-But if you do make a comment, be nice.
-I don’t tolerate people who disrespect others.
+But not many people bother with blog comments these days.
+Twitter pretty much killed meaningful online conversations.
+And Facebook.
+Geezuz, what a wasteland!
+I can’t remember the last time we had a long thread on this site.
+But the comment box is there if you want to use it.